 Finding the right CRO consultant is less about picking someone with a flashy portfolio and more about finding a strategic partner.
 The right expert will dig deep into your data, challenge your assumptions, and align their efforts with your revenue goals.
 To find that person, you need a clear process for evaluating candidates.
 It starts with defining what you need before you even begin your search.

-Define Your Goals and Project Scope
+Start by Defining Your Goals and Scope

 Before you can find the right consultant, you need to know exactly what you want them to achieve.
 Vague goals like "increase conversions" aren't helpful.
 Get specific.
 Do you want to increase demo requests by 20%?
 Drive more free trial sign-ups from your homepage?
 Reduce churn in your onboarding flow?
 Clearly defining success helps a consultant focus on the parts of your website that matter most.
 A well-defined scope also prevents misunderstandings down the line.
 Think of it as creating a blueprint; it ensures you and your consultant are building the same thing.
 This clarity is a core part of our purpose and process because it sets the foundation for measurable success.

-Vet Their Process and Experience
+How to Vet a Consultant's Process and Experience

 A great consultant will have a proven, repeatable process.
 Ask them to walk you through it.
 How do they conduct research?
 How do they form hypotheses?
 A top-tier expert will ask you just as many questions as you ask them, wanting to see all your data to understand your business inside and out.
 You should also ask who, specifically, will be working on your account.
 It's important to know if you'll be working with the seasoned expert you hired or a more junior team member.
 At RevCentric, we believe direct access to experienced partners is non-negotiable for getting the best results.